GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 Last line somewhere.
 ```

-Overwrite mode `w` deletes all of previously existing content and write down fresh from the beginning.
+Overwrite mode `w` deletes all the previously existing content and write down fresh from the beginning.

 ```python
 with open("path\\filename.txt", "w") as file: